AlexandrosLiaskos/TauNest/README.md

 - [**Tauri**](https://github.com/tauri-apps/tauri):

-  A framework for building secure, lightweight, and cross-platform desktop applications using web technologies like HTML, CSS and JavaScript.
+  A framework, built on Rust, for building secure, lightweight, and cross-platform desktop applications using web technologies like HTML, CSS and JavaScript.

 - [**Gum**](https://github.com/charmbracelet/gum):